Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

-RCM is a classical bandwidth-reduction heuristic that reorders the rows/columns of a sparse {\em symmetric} matrix $\Ab$ so that the nonzeros are concentrated around the main diagonal.
-It operates on the graph representation of $\Ab$, where each vertex in the graph $G_\Ab = (V, E)$ corresponds to a row (and the corresponding column) and the edges connect vertex pairs $(i,j) \in E$ for which $a_{ij} \neq 0$.
-The algorithm proceeds as follows: \begin{enumerate}[noitemsep,topsep=2pt] \item {\bf Choose a starting vertex $u \in V$}: a \emph{pseudo-peripheral node}, i.e., a vertex that is far from the graph centre in terms of Breadth-First Search~(BFS) levels. \item {\bf Perform a BFS starting from $u$}: during the traversal, queue the newly added vertices in the order of increasing degree so that low-degree vertices are processed earlier, which helps to avoid large jumps in the adjacency. \item {\bf Reverse the order} in which the vertices are queued. \end{enumerate}
+RCM reorders the rows/columns of a sparse {\em symmetric} matrix $\Ab$ to concentrate the nonzeros around the main diagonal.
+It operates on the graph $G_\Ab = (V, E)$ with $n$ vertices, where each vertex $i$ corresponds to a $i$th row/column, and the edges connect vertex pairs $(i,j) \in E$ for which $a_{ij} \neq 0$.
+The algorithm first chooses a \emph{pseudo-peripheral node}, i.e., one that is far from the center of the graph, using Alg.~\ref{alg:ppn-high}.
+It then performs a BFS while visiting the vertices in the order of increasing degrees.
+The visit order in the final BFS is reversed and used as the output permutation.